NEWS & EVENTS

 Pamela May disappearing beyond the Roman Soldier Camp into the heart of the festival attractions.

-The Pamela May will be carrying passengers on both days.
+The new Pamela May 2 will be carrying passengers on both days.

 A NEW TOWING PATH FOR THE DROITWICH BARGE CANAL NOW EXISTS ON ITS LOWER REACHES: